 Table of Contents

-Chapter 1: Renewable electrification and sustainable industrialisation, Rebecca Hanlin, Margrethe Holm Andersen, Rasmus Lema and Charles Nzila Chapter 2: Renewable Electrification and Sustainable Industrialisation: towards a Conceptual Framework, Margrethe Holm Andersen and Rasmus Lema Chapter 3: Challenges and opportunities for the expansion of renewable electrification in Kenya, Mbeo Ogeya, Philip Osano, Ann Kingiri and Josephat Okemwa1 Chapter 4: Centralised and decentralised deployment models: Is small beautiful?, Ulrich E. Hansen, Cecilia Gregersen, Faith H. Wandera, Nina Kotschenreuther and Rebecca Hanlin1 Chapter 5: Understanding the diffusion of small wind turbines in kenya: a technological innovation systems approach, Faith H. Wandera Chapter 6: Are the capabilities for renewable electrification in place?
-A Kenyan firm-level survey, Charles Nzila and Michael Korir1 Chapter 7: Interactive learning and capability-building in critical projects, Rebecca Hanlin and Josephat Okemwa1 Chapter 8: Interactive learning spaces: Insights from two wind power megaprojects, Cecilia Gregersen and Birgitte Gregersen1 Chapter 9: Building foundational capabilities in Kenyan and Tanzanian off-grid solar PV firms, Joni Karjalainen and Rob Byrne1 Chapter 10: Chinese green energy projects in sub-Saharan Africa: Are there co-benefits?, Padmasai Lakshmi Bhamidipati, Cecilia Gregersen, Ulrich Elmer Hansen, Julian Kirchherr and Rasmus Lema Chapter 11: Capability development and local content issues in renewable electrification in Kenya: policy process and stakeholder perspectives, Ann Kingiri and Josephat Okemwa1 Chapter 12: Renewable electrification pathways and sustainable industrialisation: lessons learned and their implications, Rasmus Lema, Margrethe Andersen, Rebecca Hanlin and Charles Nzila
+Chapter 1: Renewable electrification and sustainable industrialisation, Rebecca Hanlin, Margrethe Holm Andersen, Rasmus Lema and Charles Nzila; Chapter 2: Towards a conceptual framework: Renewable electrification and sustainable industrialisation, Margrethe Holm Andersen and Rasmus Lema; Chapter 3: Challenges and opportunities for the expansion of renewable electrification in Kenya, Mbeo Ogeya, Philip Osano, Ann Kingiri and Josephat Mongare Okemwa; Chapter 4: Centralised and decentralised deployment models: Is small beautiful?, Ulrich Elmer Hansen, Cecilia Gregersen, Faith H. Wandera, Nina Kotschenreuther and Rebecca Hanlin; Chapter 5: Understanding the diffusion of small wind turbines in Kenya: A technological innovation systems approach, Faith H. Wandera; Chapter 6: Are the capabilities for renewable electrification in place?
+A Kenyan firm-level survey, Charles Nzila and Michael Korir; Chapter 7: Interactive learning and capability-building in critical projects, Rebecca Hanlin and Josephat Mongare Okemwa; Chapter 8: Interactive learning spaces: Insights from two wind power megaprojects, Cecilia Gregersen and Birgitte Gregersen; Chapter 9: Moving forward?
+Building foundational capabilities in Kenyan and Tanzanian off-grid solar PV firms, Joni Karjalainen and Rob Byrne; Chapter 10: Chinese green energy projects in sub-Saharan Africa: Are there co-benefits?
+Padmasai Lakshmi Bhamidipati, Cecilia Gregersen, Ulrich Elmer Hansen, Julian Kirchherr and Rasmus Lema; Chapter 11: Local Content and Capabilites: Policy process and stakeholders in Kenya, Ann Kingiri and Josephat Mongare Okemwa; Chapter 12: Renewable electrification pathways and sustainable industrialisation: lessons learned and their implications, Rasmus Lema, Margrethe Andersen, Rebecca Hanlin and Charles Nzila

 Rasmus Lema, DPhil in Development Studies (Sussex), Associate Professor, Department of Business and Management, Aalborg University and Senior Visiting Associate Professor, College of Business and Economics, University of Johannesburg.
 Principle Investigator of the IREK project.